yugabyte/platform-go-client/docs/MasterInfo.md

 ### NewMasterInfo

-`func NewMasterInfo(peerRole string, privateIp string, uptimeSeconds int64, ) *MasterInfo`
+`func NewMasterInfo(instanceUUID string, peerRole string, port int32, privateIp string, uptimeSeconds int64, ) *MasterInfo`

 NewMasterInfo instantiates a new MasterInfo object This constructor will assign default values to properties that have it defined,